Help after the death of a partner

 Anyone aged 18 or over can be named an executor, including you, your partner's parent or your partner's solicitor.

 Your partner's finances go into intestacy if there isn't a will.
-If your partner didn't have large savings or own a lot of property, and you were married or in a civil partnership, anything they had will usually become yours.
+If your partner did not have large savings or own a lot of property, and you were married or in a civil partnership, anything they had will usually become yours.

 If you're dealing with your partner's finances you will need to apply for confirmation before you can take over any bank accounts they held on their own.

-Get help with confirmation – Scottish Courts and Tribunals
+- Get help with confirmation – Scottish Courts and Tribunals Service

 Confirmation happens when a court confirms you are the person dealing with the finances of someone who has died.